GROWING AND SAVING THE SEED OF MORNING GLORY

 - Start indoors 4-6 weeks before last frost or direct seed outdoors after all chance of frost has passed.

 - Tolerant of a wide range of soil, they prefer well- drained loamy to sandy soil.

 - Space plants 6 inches apart.

-- Plant in a protected area, away from high winds.
+- Plant in a protected area, away from heavy winds.